Patch-Traders/BackTester/README.md

 ### How to Use
 Once the package is installed using PatchQuant is quite simple.
-To import simply add
+To import simply use

     import PatchQuant as pq
-to your file

 PatchQuant expects the user to implement a class that contains two distinct functions: trade() and define_settings().
 The specific requirements of their implementation is detailed below.